Loan promissory notes

 Print the copy below.
 Complete, sign and submit to the proper WSU financial aid office.

 Note: You must complete a new Federal Perkins Loan MPN every year.
-We cannot accept a Perkins promissory note by fax.
+We cannot accept a Perkins promissory note by fax or email.
 We must have an original signature.